klipanmali/SpringBootHelloWorld/README.md

 Sending Email

+Hystrix, isolates the points of access between the services, stops cascading failures, fallback options

 Spring annotations:
   - @AutoConfigureMockMvc - sets up MockMvc from Spring Test which  allows, via a set of convenient builder classes, to send HTTP requests into the DispatcherServlet and make assertions about the result